-Class Placement/Waiting List - The Early Childhood Team takes great care with the class lists, and every effort is made to provide families with their first or second class choice.
-Many things are considered when creating a class list.
-We have to consider the mix of boys and girls, continuity of care, placing children with their peers, as well as the needs of individual children.
-First priority is given to children living in the Elizabeth School District.
+Class Placement/Waiting List - First priority is given to children with families that work for Elizabeth School District.
 Open enrollment is determined upon availability of space.
 When the program is full, children will be put on a waiting list, and we will contact families, as space is available.